-Application forms and further information are available from the Student Records, Higher Degrees and Scholarships Section, located on the Ground Floor of the Chancellery.
-This unit provides information on additional scholarships which may become available from time to time, mainly from funds provided by organizations sponsoring research projects.
+Application forms and further information are available from the Student Enquiry Counter, located on the Ground Floor of the Chancellery.
+Information is available on additional scholarships which may become available from time to time, mainly from funds provided by organizations sponsoring research projects.